zeta-chain/network-athens3/docs/steps.md

 NOTE : A backup us created for the existing zetacored folder under `~/.zetacored_old/zetacored-<timestamp>`.You can copy back keys etc if needed .

-### Start Node Step
+#### Start The Node

-**Wait for final genesis to be provided by the Coordinator of the ceremony before starting the following process**
+**Wait for final genesis to be provided by the ZetaChain Coordinator before starting the following process** Additional parameters will be provided by the ZetaChain Coordinator.

 Edit config file (~/.zetacored/config/config.toml) to
-  - Add persistant peers
+  - Add persistent peers
-  - Edit config to check for SEED (make it empty if it has a value)
+  - Edit config.toml to check for SEED (make it empty if it has a value)
-  - Start Node

 ```bash
 ./scripts/start-zetacore.sh
 ```

 Start Zetaclient
-  - `KeygenBlock` and `SEEDIP` are distributed by the the coordinator.
+  - `KeygenBlock` and `SEEDIP` are provided by the the coordinator.

 ```bash
 ./scripts/start-zetaclient.sh -k <KeygenBlock> -s <SEEDIP>